NorbertKoziana/Spring-Boot-Authentication/README.md

 ## Endpoints Overview

+Before querying these endpoints with Postman, ensure that you include the `X-XSRF-TOKEN` in the headers, which will be provided to you in a cookie.

 - **Authentication:**
   - `POST /auth/register` - Register a new user.
   - `POST /auth/login` - Log in with an existing account (email and password).